alongoldboim/foreman_theme/README.md

 #####For scss/css

+* Create a file with the changes you want to apply to the stylesheet, under `forman_theme/app/assets/stylesheets`.
-- On top of the new file add `@import path/*filename` to the core files is need(if installed from package the path will be /usr/share/foreman/app/assets/stylesheets).
+* On top of the new file add `@import <path>/*filename` (if installed from packages, then <path> would be equal to /usr/share/foreman/app/assets/stylesheets).

-*Imprtant note* : add `//=include_foreman stylesheets/*filename` If the core file includes a sprockets //=require*.
+*Important note* : add `//=include_foreman stylesheets/*filename` If the core file includes a sprockets //=require*.

 #####For javascripts

+* Create a file with the changes you want to apply to the stylesheet, under `forman_theme/app/assets/javascripts`.
-- On top of the new file add `//=include_foreman javascripts/*filename`.
+* On top of the new file add `//=include_foreman javascripts/*filename`.

 #####For images

-- Add a file to the assets/images with the same name as the image you want to override.
+- Add an image file under `foreman_theme/assets/images` with the same name as the image you want to override.

 ## Create your own